vproxy-tools/panama-native-interface/README.md

 <details><summary>Click to reveal</summary>

-Panama provides a way for C to invoke Java methods.
+Panama provides a way for C to invoke Java methods. `Panama Native Interface` provides multiple ways to simplify this process.

+* `@Upcall` template interface
+* `PanamaUtils.defineCFunction`
+* CallSite and PNIFunc
+* PNIRef

+### `@Upcall` template interface

+You can use `@Upcall` template interfaces to generate upcall functions.

+The `pni` program will generate the following files:

+* a `.h` file, containing the function declarations
+* a `.c` file, containing the function definitions, which calls the `Panama upcall stub` function pointer
+* a Java class, containing static fields of function memory addresses (`MemorySegment`)
+* a Java interface, defining the method signature for you to implement

+You must call `TheGeneratedClass.setImpl(yourImpl)` before using these upcall functions, otherwise the program will print an error message and exit when the functions get called.

+### `PanamaUtils.defineCFunction`

 You can use `PanamaUtils.defineCFunction` or `PanamaUtils.defineCFunctionByName` to define C functions easily.

 1. Store an `Arena` globally, which is used to allocate memory for the defined function.
 2. Define a `static` Java method, and make it public.